-Back in Spring 2018, Bryan Hall was setting up for our pensioners group and had been talking to someone about growing vegetables.
+Back in the spring of 2018, Bryan Hall was setting up for our pensioners group and had been talking to someone about growing vegetables.
 Paul overheard this conversation and asked Bryan if it was possible to create something near the front door of the centre in an unused grass area.
 It's been a tremendous journey, with Bryan creating something wonderful.

 Stage By Stage